 This genetic screening may or may not find a known genetic risk factor.
 A negative result does not rule out the chance you have the known genetic change in the family.
 However, you can still use this test to have other cancer genes screened.
 If you or a family member have had previous genetic testing that found a risk factor in one of the genes, a clinical genetic counselor can help coordinate testing specifically for the known genetic change.

-This genetic screening does NOT diagnose cancer nor does it replace other types of screening such as mammograms.
+This genetic screening does NOT diagnose cancer nor does it replace other types of screening such as mammograms or colonoscopies.
 It also does not tell whether an individual definitely will or will not develop cancer in the future, as the presence of a risk factor does not increase cancer risk to 100%.
 Likewise, the absence of risk factors identified through this screening does not necessarily reduce cancer risk.

 A positive result from this genetic screening indicates that a change is present in a gene that increases your risk for certain types of cancer.
 It does not mean that you have cancer.
-The specific cancer types and risk level depending on which gene has a change present.
+The specific cancer types and risk level depends on which gene has a change present.
 If you have a positive test result, you will receive a phone call from a Kailos genetic counselor to further explain your result and your recommended next steps, which include seeking an appointment with a clinical genetic counselor that specializes in cancer genetics.

 Cancer is Scary